jboursiquot/pivottechschool/challenges/question1/README.md

 1. Find the minimum, average and maximum query times by version.
 2. Find the best and worst performing releases.
 3. Using the health data, reconstruct the release history of the service.

+## Instructor's Recommendations

+The following are your instructor's recommendations on what you need to know and be comfortable with as concepts in order to successfully complete this challenge:

+- Know how to work with the `os` package to open files
+- Know how to use with `json` package to unmarshal your file contents into custom types
+- Know how to work with slices
+- You may need/want to work with the `time` package